SandroFTW/QShift32/README.md

 <img src='images/cut_retard_smooth_waveform.png' width='350'>

 ## Next steps
-- Debug code on the bench to prevent coils from burning
-- Build a new wiring harness to connect to the bike
-- Do some test runs before adding the web configuration interface and other confort features of quickshiftuino
+- Find a way of controlling multiple channels simultaneously with a single timer
+- Gain more road experience for different settings
+- Fix a small error on R1 pcb so R2 can be released

 The pulse measurement and IGBT switching schematic and some parts of the code were inspired by the "DIY Quickshifter" series by Gil Vargas on YouTube.
 He explains all the steps in great detail.